Czech manufacturer of patented 3D magnetotherapy, more than 30 years.

 Pain in the cervical spine

 Can’t turn your head in the morning?
-A sharp pain in your neck preventing you from doing so?
+A sharp pain behind your neck prevents you from doing so?
 You may have a cervical spine block.
-A stiff neck, difficulty turning the head or even upper limb pain adversely affects work performance, limits leisure activities and brings psychological discomfort.
+A stiff neck, difficulty turning your head or even upper limb pain adversely affects work performance, limits leisure activities and brings psychological discomfort.

-Find out what the causes of these problems are and what treatment options exist.
+Find out what the causes of these problems are and what treatment options are available.
 How to suppress unpleasant pain in the cervical spine?
 Read more here.

 Cervical spine pain - symptoms